Hall Place admission charges

 Since the very early days of BiB its strapline has been ‘Bexley council - dishonest, vindictive, criminal’ and arguably that is as out of date as the Leader’s portrait.
 It is about five years since Bexley Council was last found to be engaged in serious law breaking.

-Dishonesty still abounds among Tory Councillors and examples surface once or twice every month and Council Officers are frequently vindictive so there is no reason to rethink that description, but if I can find all the occurrences, Vindictive will disappear before the day is out.
+Dishonesty on Social Media still afflicts some Tory Councillors and examples surface once or twice every month.
+Council Officers are frequently vindictive so there is no reason to rethink that description, but if I can find all the occurrences, ‘Criminal’ will disappear before the day is out.